Salvacyl, 11.25 mg powder and solvent for prolonged-release suspension for injection

 No studies on the effects on the ability to drive and use machines have been performed.
 However, the ability to drive and use machines may be impaired should the patient experience dizziness, somnolence and visual disturbances being possible undesirable effects of treatment.

 As seen with other GnRH agonist therapies or after surgical castration, the most commonly observed adverse events related to triptorelin treatment were due to its expected pharmacological effects.
-These effects include hot flushes (observed in 50% of the patients) and erectile dysfunction (observed in 1% to 10% of the patients).
+These effects include hot flushes and erectile dysfunction (observed in more than 10% of the patients).
 With the exception of hypersensitivity reactions (rare) and injection site pain (<5%), all adverse events are known to be related to testosterone changes.
 The long-term use of synthetic GnRH analogues may be associated with increased bone loss and may lead to osteoporosis and increases the risk of bone fracture.

 The following adverse reactions considered as at least possibly related to triptorelin treatment were reported in clinical studies performed in men suffering from advanced prostate cancer and in healthy male volunteers.
 Most of these events are known to be related to biochemical or surgical castration.